AdobeDocs/platform-learn.en/help/cja/creating-cross-channel-visualizations-in-customer-journey-analytics.md

 ---
-title: Creating Cross-Channel Visualizations in Customer Journey Analytics
+title: Create Cross-Channel Visualizations in Customer Journey Analytics
 description: In this video, discover how Customer Journey Analytics allows you to create visualizations that include data from multiple data sets across multiple channels, including merging the data per visitor.
 feature: customer journey analytics
 topics: